 Joe Biden: Family Life

-Biden’s father imparted an important lesson to his son from his life of hard knocks as the family’s breadwinner.
-From the example of his father, Biden learned the art of resilience.
-Through his tragedies in life and his disappointments in politics, he fondly repeated one of his father’s favorite maxims.
-“Champ,” his father used to tell him, “it’s not how many times you get knocked down, it’s how quickly you get up."
+Biden’s father imparted an important lesson to his son from his life of hard knocks as the family’s breadwinner, which instilled resilience in both men.
+Through crushing tragedies and disappointments in his personal and political lives, he fondly repeated one of his father’s favorite maxims.
+“Champ, it’s not how many times you get knocked down, it’s how quickly you get up."